 St. John’s and area

 St. John’s is the capital city of Newfoundland and where I grew up.
 It’s a charming city with lots to see and do.
-If you’re flying into Newfoundland, you’ll most likely be landing in St. John’s.
-It makes a great place to start or end your Newfoundland road trip itinerary.
+If you’re flying into Newfoundland, you’ll most likely be landing here.
+It makes a great place to start or end your Newfoundland travel itinerary.

 There are a ton of smaller communities surrounding St. John’s, which make great day trips.
 If you’re a diver, one fun thing to do is join a dive with Ocean Quest Adventures around Bell Island, where you can dive with shipwrecks.